 Here, we’ll focus primarily on ongoing reports since they show the most current results of a campaign.

 Most SEO reports pull most of their data from Google Analytics since it’s considered the industry standard.
 The details in these reports vary, but most revolve around the same key metrics:

 These are the most common metrics to see in a report because they’re easy to access and understand.
 They’re also great for showing month-over-month and year-over-year results, which should show steady increases.

 Traffic in particular lends itself to great visuals for the success of a campaign.

-	The huge jump in page views is clear gives the client confidence that their investment is leading to
+The huge jump in page views is clear, and gives the client confidence that their investment is leading to real results.

-	real results.

 Beyond the metrics we mentioned above, reports may also include less straightforward metrics like:

 - Landing pages